Privacy on the Internet is slowly deteriorating, and we are left to rely on special tools to protect it at all costs.

-VPNs offer you access to an extensive network of servers scattered all around the world.
+VPNs offer you access to an extensive network of remote VPN servers scattered all around the world.

 By connecting to one of these servers, you can easily hide your real IP address and watch geo-censored content, visit government-restricted websites, and much more.

 In 99% of the cases, your physical location won’t matter unless you live in a heavily restricted state like China.